sloretz/drake_ros2_demos/README.md

 It uses the pydrake API and is of prototype quality.
 For a similar effort in ROS 1, see [EricCousineau-TRI/repro `drake_ros1_hacks`](https://github.com/EricCousineau-TRI/repro/tree/master/ros/drake_ros1_hacks).

+**Most of this is being merged into https://github.com/RobotLocomotion/drake-ros so see that repo for futher development and examples**

 ## Prerequisites

 * Ubuntu Focal (20.04)